sh3lan93/analytics-annotation/README.md

 - **Method Tracking**: Calls injected at the beginning of `@Track` annotated methods

 #### Compile-Time Transformation
-The library uses a Gradle plugin approach that:
+The Gradle plugin approach is that:

 - Scans for `@TrackScreen`, `@TrackScreenComposable`, and `@Trackable` annotations during build
 - Generates bytecode to inject analytics tracking calls